keystonejs/keystone/.changeset/happy-bottles-greet.md

 '@keystone-6/core': patch
 ---

-Fixed `validation.min` not being respected and `validation.max` being used as the min if was provided
+Fixed decimal `validation.min` not being respected and `validation.max` being used as the min if was provided